Axial Bianchi IX and its Lema{\^i}tre-Hubble diagram: Introduction

 For the second question we will use Einstein's equations with a cosmological constant.
 We assume that radiation can be neglected and that galaxies, supernovae and dark matter are modeled by comoving dust. `Comoving' means that there is a system of coordinates with respect to which the energy-momentum tensor has vanishing time-space components and `dust' means that the space-space components vanish.

-We close the introduction by mentioning a different way of weakening the cosmological principle.
-Consider multiply connected universes with six Killing vectors but less global symmetries.
+There is an alternative way of weakening the cosmological principle: consider multiply connected universes with six Killing vectors but less global symmetries.
 This approach has excellent reviews by Lachi\`eze-Rey \& Luminet \cite{lalu,lum}.

+We close the introduction by mentioning that a short version of the present work is also available \cite{short}.